ColbyBrungard/Continuous-Soil-Properties/README.md

-#Continuous-Soil-Properties
+# Continuous-Soil-Properties project
-Prediction of continuous soil properties at 30m resolution for CONUS
+Prediction of continuous soil properties at 30m resolution for the Continental USA

 # Properties to be predicted
 Property     | Units         | Notes